srust13/Capital-One-SWE-Summit/readme.md

 - Building a web application from ground up that has a lot of moving parts and uses a multitude of languages, packages, and APIS and integrating all the parts with one another to work responsively and efficiently.
 - Being exposed to JavaScript and its semantics, as well as learning about asynchronous calls and callbacks.

-*General Note: There are 2 layout files to compensate for the fact that there are 2 different backgrounds and the color schemes are slightly different depending on the page you go to.
-Instead of having 2 parallel layout files, 2 layout files in series could have been used but this would have made the code a little harder to follow.
+*General Note: There are 2 layout files to compensate for the fact that there are 2 different backgrounds and 2 different color schemes depending on the page you visit.
+Instead of having 2 parallel layout files, 2 layout files in series could have been used but this would have made the code a little harder to follow but easier to maintain.
 But in general, if scaling this application is desired, then this would be a better methodology to follow.*